vseryakov/backendjs/README.md

   since the connect will be delivered.
 To specify what kind of events needs to be delivered, `match` query parameter can be specified which is a
   RegExp of the whole event body string.

-  *Note: On the server side there is a config parameter `subscribeInterval` which defines how often to deliver notifications, by default it is 5 seconds which means only every 5 seconds new events will be delivered to the Web client, if more than one event happened, they all accumulate and will be sent as a JSON list.*
+  *Note: On the server side there is a config parameter `api-subscribe-interval` which defines how often to deliver notifications, by default it is 5 seconds which means only every 5 seconds new events will be delivered to the Web client, if more than one event happened, they all accumulate and will be sent as a JSON list.*

   Example: